UHWPMS/dept_groups/README.md

 ```
 $ composer
 ```

 ### Installing extra packages for Laravel
 ```
 sudo apt install php-mbstring php-xml php-bcmath php-curl
 ```

-(mailto:taylor@laravel.com).
-All security vulnerabilities will be promptly addressed.

 ### Get the project from GitHub
 Change your local directory to where you want to install the Laravel application.